LVParkinson/herbaria--plant-labeling/README.md

 Our study was limited to *Brassicaceae* samples collected from Valais, comprising approximately 6,000 images.
 Images are available from the herbarium online portal.
 However, some photos have been imcluded in the repo to allow the model to run through.

 ## Requirements
-The requirements.txt file contains all the necessary python packages.
+The [requirements.txt](https://github.com/eth-library-lab/herbaria--plant-labeling/blob/main/requirements.txt) file contains all the necessary python packages.
-- TODO: hyperlink to requirements file

 We ran the model using Google Colab.
 Some packages and dependencies may work better in Colab compared to other environments.